m e n u

 "Hey Stephan," he approached a tall boy next morning, who was in the parallel class and had sold him his Geybey.

-"What's the matter?" the other raised one eyebrow majestically.
+"What's up?" the other raised one eyebrow majestically.
 "Geybey broken?
-Not my fault, we had a fair agreement that clearly stated..."
+Not my fault, we had a fair agreement with clear conditions..."

 "Sex, other.
 Sorry, but at your age, the utmost you should do is nothing.
 Always treat the opposite sex with respectful caution from at least two meters distance, unless they are relatives, who in turn deserve disrespectful caution from at least three meters."